Dynatrace/openkit-java/docs/example.md

 If a third party lib is used for HTTP requests, the developer has the possibility to use an overloaded `traceWebRequest` method, taking only the URL string as argument.
 However when using this overloaded method the developer is responsible for adding the appropriate header field to the request.
-The field name can be obtained from `OpenKit.WEBREQUEST_TAG_HEADER` and the field's value is obtained from `getTag` method (see class `WebRequestTracer`).
+The field name can be obtained from `OpenKitConstants.WEBREQUEST_TAG_HEADER` and the field's value is obtained from `getTag` method (see class `WebRequestTracer`).

 ```java